Nuzza/OneTab-Reborn/README.md

 ![2](https://github.com/user-attachments/assets/4168152e-37aa-4f04-8773-96bd18645b80)

-8. If you can't see OneTab Reborn in the extensions toolbar, make sure it isn't hidden in the menu.
+8. If you can't see OneTab Reborn in the extensions' toolbar, make sure it isn't hidden in the menu.

 ![3](https://github.com/user-attachments/assets/0d9b3e09-edcd-4bc3-b6ff-3e85d448034e)

 ## How to update OneTab Reborn

-1. Make sure you backup/export your current OneTab Reborn tabs as **updating will reset** OneTab Reborn.
+1. Make sure you back up/export your current OneTab Reborn tabs, as **updating will reset** OneTab Reborn.

-2. Uninstall OneTab Reborn from Chrome/Edge and delete the folder where you initially extracted OneTab Reborn (this is just a precaution as not doing so might cause multiple versions of OneTab Reborn to be installed and conflict with one another).
+2. Uninstall OneTab Reborn from Chrome/Edge and delete the folder where you initially extracted OneTab Reborn (this is just a precaution, as not doing so might cause multiple versions of OneTab Reborn to be installed and conflict with one another).

 3. Follow the same steps under `How to install OneTab Reborn`